uhafner/warnings-ng-plugin-devenv/README.md

 and deploys it on success into the Jenkins instace.
 - `./skip.sh`: Builds the plugin using `mvn clean install -DskipTests` (skips all tests and static analysis) and deploys it on success into the Jenkins instance.

+### Changing analysis model with breaking API changes

+TODO

+### IntelliJ Launchers to deploy the plugins

+There are also two launchers in IntelliJ provided that build and deploy both plugins into Jenkins.
+- `Build and Deploy analysis-model`: Builds analysis-model, rebuilds the wrapper plugin analysis-model-api and deploys the created HPI file to the Jenkins instance.
+- `Build and Deploy warnings-ng`:  Builds the warnings-ng-plugin and deploys the created HPI file to the Jenkins instance.

 ## Acceptance Test Harness